Terroirs of the World: Peru

 PERU, CUSCO 70% BY MARANÁ

-A chocolate with a traditional Peruvian taste with a captivating fruity flavor reminiscent of notes of raisins, candied plums, and light tropical acid notes evoking passion fruit.
-Cocoa, rich in lipids, is creamy and silky.
+A chocolate with the traditional taste of Peru, boasting an enchanting fruity flavor reminiscent of raisins, candied plums, and subtle tropical acidic notes evoking passion fruit.
+The cocoa, rich in lipids, is creamy and silky.

-Terroir: A cocoa of the Chuncho variety (regional variety) from the plateaus of the Quillabamba valley, in the Cusco region.
-It is rare to find cocoa at an altitude of more than 1,000m.
-However, the Quillabamba valley has for centuries offered unique conditions that allow “Chuncho Urushaia” cocoa to stand out with its floral and blueberry notes.
-Some cocoa trees in the region live up to 200 years.
-It is a cocoa known for its flavors but also for the naturally high proportion of cocoa butter in the bean, rich in lipids.
-This cocoa was rediscovered only around twenty years ago and is the subject of patient work to revalorize it thanks to the efforts of hundreds of small farmers, grouped into cooperatives.
-Difficult to cultivate and transform, it is fragile in the face of diseases, limiting its production.
+Terroir: Cocoa of the Chuncho variety (regional variety) from the plateaus of the Quillabamba valley, in the Cusco region.
+It is rare to find cocoa at an altitude of over 1,000m.
+However, the Quillabamba valley has offered unique conditions for centuries, allowing "Chuncho Urushaia" cocoa to stand out with its floral and blueberry notes.
+Some cocoa trees in the region live for up to 200 years.
+This cocoa is known for its flavors but also for the naturally high proportion of cocoa butter in the bean, rich in lipids.
+This cocoa was rediscovered only about twenty years ago and is now the subject of patient revaluation efforts thanks to hundreds of small farmers, grouped into cooperatives.
+Difficult to cultivate and process, it is fragile against diseases, limiting its production.

 PERU, PIURA 70%